 Q. I smell a musty odor but don’t see any Mold?

-If a musty odor is present, which is not typical for the living space, quite simply you have something that is off-gassing causing the odor.
-You must ask yourself a few questions.
+If a musty odor is present, which is not typical for the living space, quite simply you have something that is off-gassing causing the odor which is mold hiding behind something out of view.
+Maybe, that musty odor is not mold, so you must ask yourself a few questions.

 - Has anything changed in the space?